Murray Bridge, South Australia: Rail

 Murray Bridge railway station is on the Adelaide to Wolseley railway line, the South Australian part of the Melbourne–Adelaide rail corridor.
 It is served by Journey Beyond's twice weekly passenger service The Overland operating between Adelaide and Melbourne.

-The Overland is the only passenger railway that still services Murray Bridge, after South Australia's country rail operations ceased in the 1990s.
+The Overland is the only passenger railway that still services Murray Bridge, after South Australia's regional rail services operations were scrapped in the 1990s.
 Over recent years there have been discussions about re-instating commuter rail services between Adelaide and Murray Bridge, however there has been little to no progress made.

 The Murray Bridge Transport Precinct is a historic area that includes the railway station and wharf area, the original bridge constructed in 1879 and converted for dual road and rail use in 1886.
 It returned to being only a road bridge in 1925 when a separate rail bridge (also included in the heritage precinct) opened to handle heavier trains.
 The railway now passes under the road approach to the bridge through the Murray Bridge Tunnel, a short cut-and-cover tunnel built as part of works for the new rail bridge in 1925.